County of Santa Barbara

 COMMUNITY SERVICES DEPARTMENT

-administer a fifth cycle of the County of Santa Barbara Racial Equity Grant Program, as
+a fifth cycle of the County of Santa Barbara Racial Equity Grant Program, as follows:

-Fund for Santa Barbara administration of a Racial Equity Grant Program for a total maximum
+Santa Barbara administration of a Racial Equity Grant Program for a total maximum contract

 A-10)